Sin-cy/dotfiles/README.md

 This directory contains the dotfiles for my mac system which probably won't work on yours.

-## Repository and brew installations needed
+## Repository and Installations needed

 ### Install Homebrew